JonasDeM/QuickSave/README.md

 The Package Manual helps with working with this limitation.
 Support for this is technically possible, but would come with additional complexity & loss of performance.
 * No support for quicksaving destruction/creation of entities.
 Use the 'Disabled' component & quicksave that.
-The Package Manual explains how to make a constant-size pool for dynamically spawned prefabs.
+The QuickSave Demo Project gives an example on how to implement a constant-size pool for dynamically spawnable prefabs.
 Supporting variable-sized containers is being looked at, but not guaranteed to see the light of day.

 ## Goals for 2.0 release: